Mobile applications, or mobile apps, have a great potential to boost your business because:

 30. Signature capturing

 Many sales apps are built with a signature capture feature that enables the staff to obtain the customer’s digital signature after delivering the purchased item.
-Thus, companies can reduce use of paper as well as monitor sales.
+Thus, companies can reduce the use of paper as well as monitor sales.

 Comments